Find Trade Skills Schools

 What Does it Take to Be a Loan Interviewer or Clerk?

-Loan Interviewer or Clerk Job Description Interview loan applicants to elicit information; investigate applicants’ backgrounds and verify references; prepare loan request papers; and forward findings, reports, and documents to appraisal department.
+Job Description: Interview loan applicants to elicit information; investigate applicants’ backgrounds and verify references; prepare loan request papers; and forward findings, reports, and documents to appraisal department.
 Review loan papers to ensure completeness, and complete transactions between loan establishment, borrowers, and sellers upon approval of loan.

-Life As a Loan Interviewer or Clerk: What Do They Do?
+Life As a Loan Interviewer or Clerk

 • Order property insurance or mortgage insurance policies to ensure protection against loss on mortgaged property.